MihaelaVacarus/MS1-You-Plant-It/README.md

         - Another download button has been included for the events.
 This way, users can check either events or workshops that open in a new tab, while browsing other pages on the main website.
         - Additionally, each card now includes an image on top to avoid that much text.
     - #### **Get in Touch**
-        - For this section, I included the location of the gardens and a phone number with direct links to GoogleMaps and Whatsapp respectively.
+        - For this section, I included the location of the gardens and a phone number with direct links to GoogleMaps and WhatsApp respectively.
         - The title of the section has been changed to "Leaf us a comment".
         - The "Send" button has been aligned to the left, in line with the content.